The Nightfly: Recording and production

-To prepare to use the digital technology, the album's engineers took classes at 3M in Saint Paul, Minnesota.

 The Nightfly was recorded in 1981–82 at Soundworks Digital Audio/Video Recording Studios and Automated Sound in New York City, and at Village Recorders in Los Angeles.
-The producer was Gary Katz, the album engineer was Roger Nichols and the mixer was Elliot Scheiner; all had worked on most of the seven previous Steely Dan albums.
-Many of the musicians had also played on Steely Dan records, including Jeff Porcaro, Rick Derringer and Larry Carlton.
-Similar to the Aja and Gaucho albums, a large number of studio musicians were employed, with the liner notes crediting a total 31 musicians.
+Producer Gary Katz, engineer Roger Nichols, and mix engineer Elliot Scheiner had all worked on most of the seven previous Steely Dan albums.
+Many of the session musicians had also played with Steely Dan, including drummer Jeff Porcaro and guitarists Rick Derringer and Larry Carlton.
+The album's liner notes credit a total of 31 musicians.

-During a radio interview on Off the Record in 1983, Fagen revealed that, though he had considered songwriting one of his strengths, and that initially the album's songs came to him easily, he began to struggle without his long-term co-writer Walter Becker.
-This writing difficulty turned into a lengthy writer's block after the album was finished.
+During a radio interview on Off the Record in 1983, Fagen revealed that, though initially the album's songs came to him easily, he began to struggle without the aid of Becker.
+This turned into a lengthy period of writer's block after the album was finished.
 His demos for the album were mostly composed on keyboards and a drum machine and remained without lyrics, to allow for alteration when in the studio.

-The Nightfly is one of the earliest examples of fully digital recording in popular music.
+The Nightfly is one of the earliest examples of a fully digital recording in popular music.
 Katz and Fagen had previously experimented with digital recording for Gaucho, which ended up entirely analog.
 Nichols conducted experiments and found that the digital recordings sounded better than those recorded to magnetic tape.
-The Nightfly was recorded using 3M's 32-track and four-track recorders.
-Nichols built a new drum machine, the Wendel II—a sequel to the original Wendel, which was employed for their work on Gaucho.
-The new model was upgraded from 8 bits to 16 bits and "plugged straight into the 3M digital machines, so there was no degradation" in sound.
+To prepare to use the digital technology, the album's engineers took classes at 3M headquarters in Saint Paul, Minnesota.
+The Nightfly was recorded using 3M's 32-track and four-track digital recorders.
+Nichols built the "Wendel II" digital drum machine, a sequel to the original "Wendel" which had been used on Gaucho.
+The new model was upgraded from 8-bit to 16-bit and "plugged straight into the 3M digital machines, so there was no degradation" in sound.